-PUMA has a zero tolerance policy for discrimination.
+PUMA has zero tolerance policy for discrimination.
 PUMA Entities take corrective or disciplinary action in case of discriminatory behavior or harassment.
 PUMA provides training on discrimination and harassment in the workplace.

-- PUMA Entities shall provide a fair work environment and equal opportunities for all of their employees and shall grant all leave (including maternity leave) stipulated as mandatory under applicable law. - PUMA Entities shall comply with the relevant and applicable anti-discrimination and anti-harassment laws within their respective countries. - Employees and managers are offered a range of learning opportunities aimed at enhancing their understanding of diversity, equity, and inclusion.
-These sessions cover topics such as discrimination, injustice, intercultural communication, and microaggression; fostering a more inclusive and understanding workplace.
+- PUMA Entities shall provide a fair work environment and equal opportunities for all of its employees and shall grant all leave (including maternity leave) - stipulated as mandatory under applicable law. - PUMA Entities shall comply with the relevant and applicable anti-

+- discrimination and anti-harassment laws within their respective countries. - Employees and managers are offered a range of learning opportunities aimed at enhancing their understanding diversity, equity, and inclusion.
+These sessions cover topics such discrimination, injustice, intercultural communication, and microaggression; more inclusive fostering а and understanding workplace.
 To raise further awareness for these issues, PUMA also holds talks with internal and external speakers and posts articles on internal communication platforms.
-PUMA Entities shall educate all employees about equal opportunities and guarantee its enforcement. - PUMA Entities shall ensure that their employees are not discriminated against or harassed in all aspects of their business activities. - PUMA Entities shall take the appropriate corrective or disciplinary action in proven cases of discriminatory behavior or harassment. - In situations where there are proven cases of discrimination or harassment, PUMA Entities shall further provide appropriate training, mediation and follow-ups on discrimination in the workplace. - PUMA Entities shall hire employees solely based on their skill, ability, and experience to do the job. - PUMA Entities shall not ask discriminatory questions during the interviews and not request non-job-related information during the recruitment process. - The job postings for applicants shall not include any basic information (such as age, gender, race, religion, marital status, health condition, or union affiliation) that could be used as a basis for discrimination. - The hiring interviews shall always be based on job requirements and PUMA's expectations for the job.
+PUMA Entities shall educate all employees about equal opportunities and guarantee its enforcement. - PUMA Entities shall ensure that its employees are not discriminated against or harassed in all aspects of its business activities. - PUMA Entities shall take the appropriate corrective or disciplinary action in proven cases of discriminatory behavior or harassment. - In situations where there are proven cases of discrimination or harassment, PUMA Entities shall further provide

+- appropriate training, mediation and follow-ups on discrimination in the workplace. - PUMA Entities shall hire employees solely based on their skill, ability, and experience to do the job. - PUMA Entities shall not ask discriminatory questions during the interviews and not request non-jobrelated information during the recruitment process. - The job postings for applicants shall not include any basic information (such as age, gender, race, religion, marital status, health condition, or union affiliation) that may be used to discrimination. - The hiring interviews shall always be based on job requirements and PUMA's expectations for the job.
 They shall be free from any bias. - PUMA Entities shall measure metrics including but not limited to: - Number of incidents of discrimination, - Number of complaints filed through channels to raise concerns, - Disclosure of the status of incidents and/or complaints and actions taken.